 The best tools to improve YouTube click-through rates are the ones that help you diagnose the problem, test a change, and verify the result.
 YouTube Studio is the source of truth because YouTube Help says it shows impressions CTR, traffic sources, and advanced analytics, while its Test and Compare feature can compare up to three thumbnails at once.
-TubeBuddy is useful when you want structured A/B testing, vidIQ helps with title and packaging ideas, ViewStats is strong for competitor and outlier research, and Canva or Adobe Express make thumbnail production faster.
-TubeAnalytics fits naturally on top of that stack when you want to connect CTR changes to your own channel history instead of reading one upload in isolation.
+TubeBuddy is useful for structured A/B testing, VidIQ helps with title and packaging ideas, ViewStats is strong for competitor and outlier research, Thumblytics scores thumbnail designs before publishing, and Canva or Adobe Express make thumbnail production faster.
+TubeAnalytics fits on top of that stack when you want to connect CTR changes to your own channel history instead of reading one upload in isolation.

 What Should You Keep in YouTube Studio?